John Lynch (?1599-1673)

 Life

 [pseud.
 “Gratianus Lucius, Hibernus”] b.
 Galway, son of Alexander Lynch, a classics teacher in Galway, reputedly the master of a school of 1,200 students which was closed by Archbishop Ussher in 1615; ed. by Jesuits in France; secular priest, ord.
-1622, returned to Ireland and taught classics in Galway; appt. archdeacon of Tuam; said Mass publicly from 1642; opposed the papal nuncio and O’Neill, and condemned the Confederacy; fled to France when Galway fell, 1652; corresponded with Roderic O’Flaherty (of Ogygia) on ancient Irish chronology and adhered predominantly to his chronology in Cambrensis Eversus, except where Ware has an authority of higher note arranged by Charles O’Conor (according to Fr.
-Kelly); issued his Cambrensis Eversus (St. Malo 1662), composed at aetat.
-60, being a late response to the publication of Giraldus's works on Ireland by Ware et al., and culminating with a refutation of Giraldus’s claim that Irish records - apart from the papal Bull Laudibiliter of which no copy is extant - confer the crown of Ireland on the kings of England;
+1622, returned to Ireland and taught classics in Galway; appt. archdeacon of Tuam; said Mass publicly from 1642; opposed the papal nuncio and O’Neill, and condemned the Confederacy; fled to France when Galway fell, 1652; corresponded with Roderic O’Flaherty (of Ogygia) on ancient Irish chronology and adhered to it predominantly in Cambrensis Eversus - except where Sir James Ware gives a higher authority; issued Cambrensis Eversus (St. Malo 1662) - meaning ‘against Gerald of Wales [Giraldus Cambrensis, q.v.]’, composed at aetat.
+60, being a late response to the publication of Giraldus’s works on Ireland by Ware et al., and culminating with a refutation of Giraldus’s claim that Irish records - apart from the papal Bull Laudibiliter of which no copy is extant - confer the crown of Ireland on the kings of England;

 issued Alithonologia, rebutting an attack on the Old English then published in Rome; therein he gives a creditable account of the patriotic conduct of the Anglo-Irish during the reign of Elizabeth I - while repudiating the prefix Anglo-; wrote a letter to Boileau contesting the use of identification of Irish peregrini (i.e., Scoti) with Scotland not Ireland, not Ireland, and received polite endorsement of his learning and his views; wrote a biography of Dr. Kirwan, the bishop of Killala (who was his uncle); translated Keating’s Foras Feasa Ar Eirinn into Latin, 1660; in his last years he wrote an extant letter explaining his reluctance to return to Ireland, including fear of vengeance from the son of man in power (presum. the son and heir of Sir Charles Coote); part of his Cambrensis Eversus that work egregiously trans. into English by Theophilus O’Flanagan in 1795, and later scrupulously translated in a bilingual edition by Fr.
 Matthew Kelly (of Maynooth) for the Celtic Society in 1848-52;

-Lynch coined the pseudo-medieval epigram ‘hiberniores Hibernicis ipsis [more Irish than the Irish themselves]’ commonly attributed to Giraldus Cambrensis of whom he spoke harshly as a calumniator of Ireland; d. prob. at St. Malo; a Latin epitaph was written for him by O’Flaherty; Hardiman, in his capacity as Galway librarian, regarded as he ‘guardian of Dr. Lynch’s fame’.
+Lynch is believed to have coined the epigram ‘hiberniores Hibernicis ipsis [more Irish than the Irish themselves]’ in his Cambrensis Eversus but it is quoted in English by Sylvester O'Halloran as the expression of ‘some English Writers’; (Inroduction to Irish History, &c., 1772) [see note]; d. prob. at St. Malo; a Latin epitaph was written for him by O’Flaherty; Hardiman, in his capacity as Galway librarian, regarded as he ‘guardian of Dr. Lynch’s fame’.
 ODNB DIW FDA

 [ top ]